Eastlake Football Club

-The Eastlake Demons (formerly known as the Canberra Demons) is a semi-professional Australian rules football club based in the inner-south of Canberra, in the Australian Capital Territory.
+The Eastlake Demons is a semi-professional Australian rules football club based in the inner-south of Canberra, in the Australian Capital Territory.
+The club has formerly been known as City (1941-1944), the Southern District Demons (1991-1998), and the Canberra Demons (2016-2020).

 The senior team competed in the North East Australian Football League (NEAFL) from the league's founding in 2011 until it was absorbed by the Victorian Football League (VFL) in 2021.
 Canberra declined to join the expanded VFL.